dcomputing/shiny.esreglog/README.md

 you to automatically insert boxes for login, register, credentials edit and password reset and procedures.

-*shiny.reglog* supports as data containers either databases accessed with `RSQLite`, `RMariaDB`, `RMySQL` and `RPostgreSQL` drivers or googlesheets-based database (accessed by `googlesheets4` package).
+*shiny.esreglog* supports as data containers either databases accessed with `RSQLite`, `RMariaDB`, `RMySQL` and `RPostgreSQL` drivers or googlesheets-based database (accessed by `googlesheets4` package).